joe-wan/joe-wan.github.io/_posts/2017-01-13-unix-command-line.md

 Notice that `rm -r` looks like `ls -lh`: both have a command (`rm`, `ls`) followed by some options (`-r`, `-lh`).
-Another useful command is `cp -r` ("copy, recursive"), which copies an entire directory.
+Another useful command is `cp -r` ("copy, recursive"), which copies an entire directory (including any files inside it).
 We'll learn more about options when we discuss running programs.

 ### Other tricks for files